TheIoTLearningInitiative/Master/README.md

 ### Business

-1. Why the Internet of Things?
+1. What is the Internet of Things?

 ### Core